NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

 !!! note
     The configuration file is per-user on your machine - other users will not see your Oswald username unless you share the file.

+## Logging out

+During an SSH session, you can log out using the `exit` command, or by closing the connection in any other way.